 Pine Tree is also just a 45-minute drive west along Route 50 into Washington, DC and its many attractions, though the area’s notorious traffic often pushes that trip beyond an hour.

 Of course, many Pine Tree visitors never want to leave the grounds.
-Pine Tree, being a year-round club, has a packed event calendar.
+Pine Tree, being a year-round club, has a busy event calendar.
 Pine Tree has two activities committees, one focused on events for adults and one for children.
 Several have become signature events over the years, including our Halloween and New Year’s Eve (I.e. Nude Year’s Eve) celebrations which always sell out.